 - Contradicting your own file.
 Flight dates that disagree with your form, your hotel proof or your insurance window are the most common self-inflicted wound.

 - One-way when round-trip is expected.
-Visitor visas assume you leave; show the return leg.
+Visitor visas assume you leave.
+Show the return leg.